 Planning the cross-country road trip route

 It can be a bit intimidating when trying to plan your first car-camping road trip.
-However, I know I had to remain flexible for whatever may come up, so I followed the below four steps to plan a route before I left.
+However, I knew I had to remain flexible for whatever may come up, so I followed the below four steps to plan a route before I left.
 Once on the road, I planned each week’s destination and sleeping locations a week in advance.
 I changed up my route frequently based on overnight parking and weather, but, for the most part, I followed my pre-planned route.

-Four steps to planning a cross country road trip
+Four steps to planning a cross-country road trip

 - Decide where to go.
 I sometimes pick a theme (hiking, waterfalls, lighthouses, towns, national parks ect.)

-- Research the internet, blogs, and IG hashtags for location ideas, best things to see, and itineraries for each area I am interested in visiting.
+- Research the internet, blogs, and IG hashtags for location ideas, the best things to see, and itineraries for each area I am interested in visiting.

 - Use Google Maps to highlight and save all desired locations and landmarks + check driving distances